-Becoming a physician has long been considered a noble profession—mastering the intricacies of the human body and working to heal when illness occurs.
-But it’s not all guts and glory.
+Becoming a physician—mastering the intricacies of the human body and working to heal when illness occurs—has long been considered a noble pursuit, but it’s not all guts and glory.
 It takes a particular kind of mind; one that can focus on the smallest details while keeping the big picture in sight.
 A doctor must see the forest and the trees.

 This course is an investigation into how a physician thinks.
-This unique world is dissected through brain games, offsite visits, interactive lectures, thought experiments, and guest speakers.
-Discussion covers what it takes to get into medical school, what it’s like to go through medical school and residency, and what it means to be a doctor in today’s society.
+This unique world is dissected through brain games, interactive lectures, thought experiments, and group projects.
+Discussion also covers what it takes to get into medical school, what it’s like to go through medical school and residency, and what it means to be a doctor in today’s society.
+Suture and splinting exercises enable students to test their physical skills.

 - Logic and reasoning